-The company is now aggressively planning to enter few top government examinations of the country that includes the Union Public Service Commission (UPSC) and engineering examinations, etc.
+The company is now aggressively planning to enter a few top government examinations of the country including the Union Public Service Commission (UPSC) and engineering examinations.

-The company said it has increased its YoY monthly revenue by four times, with over one lakh transactions during the past six months.
+The company said it had increased its YoY monthly revenue by four times, with over one lakh transactions during the past six months.